stephenh/gwt-mpv-apt/README.markdown

 `gwtasyncgen` currently will generate:

-* `XxxAsync` interfaces as you change the source interfaces annotated with `@RemoteServiceRelativePath`
 * `XxxAction/XxxResult` DTOs for [gwt-dispatch](http://code.google.com/p/gwt-dispatch/) as you change the `XxxSpec` class annotated with `@GenDispatch`
 * `XxxEvent/XxxHandler` events for GWT events as you change the `XxxEventSpec` class annotated with `@GenEvent`